 I chose my tea garden herbs carefully and wanted to plant things that you can’t buy in the grocery store.
 So instead of sage, I chose pineapple sage, which sounded like the perfect flavor for a summer tea.

 It smells incredible!
 I also planted lemon balm and grapefruit mint!
 The grapefruit mint literally smells like grapefruit and it’s so refreshing.

 Furthermore, I added lemon verbena, marigold, hyssop, chamomile, and bergamot to our tea garden.
 I also use these in recipes and cocktail garnishes too.
 You can see our edible flower pots here!

 Tips for Planting a Tea Garden

-One thing that’s really important when buying your plants is to make sure you’re using organic soil and non-gmo plants.
-You want to be able to use them and create a tea without harsh chemicals.
+One thing that’s really important when buying your plants is to make sure you’re using organic soil and non-GMO plants.
+You want to be able to use them and create tea without harsh chemicals.
 Luckily there are plenty of options for organic soil and plant food.

 A lot of herbs can be planted in the same pot as well.
 I keep my mint separate since it always thrives and grows like crazy!

 Herbs for a Tea Garden

 - Grapefruit Mint